tiongsonkj/yelp-api-challenge/README.md

 ## Yelp-API-Challenge

-Display businesses located in Naperville, IL using Yelp API.
+Display (20) businesses located in Naperville, IL using Yelp API.
+Businesses are sorted by closest in distance (miles).
+Search for other businesses in Naperville, IL.

 ### Technologies used
 - React.js